About Snackbar Games

 Interested in joining the staff?
 Check out our Join Us page.

 Graham runs Snackbar’s editorial operations, coordinates the staff, edits the site’s content and hosts the podcast.
-He also pens the Multitap column.
-Since joining Snackbar in February 2007, he has served as Managing Editor, News Editor and Reviews/Features Editor.
-When he’s not working for Snackbar, he’s a graphic designer.
-He was named Editor-in-Chief in October 2012.
+He also pens the Multitap and Gaijin Guide columns.
+When he’s not working for Snackbar, he’s a graphic designer, visual journalist and game design hobbyist.
+He joined Snackbar in February 2007, and was named Editor-in-Chief in October 2012.

 Owner and Publisher